 There are several dog-grooming basics that every dog owner should know and follow.
-Done regularly, a grooming routine not only will help your dog’s coat shine, but the tactile interaction will him will help his socialization.
-It’s also an opportunity to look for pests like fleas and ticks, as well as lesions or lumps that can signal health problems.
+Done regularly, a grooming routine will not only help your dog’s coat shine, but the tactile interaction will also help his socialization.
+It’s also an opportunity to look for pests such as fleas and ticks, as well as lesions or lumps that can signal health problems.

 However, before you buy a brush, here are some factors to consider: